jakerhodes/RF-GAP-R/README.md

 ```

 This is the simplest way to generate proximities.
 Here we simply call
-using the dataframe and labels as inputs.
-By default, RF-GAP proximities
+`get_proximities` using the dataframe `x` and labels `y` as inputs.
+By
-are constructed.
-The argument allows the user to select the type of
+default, RF-GAP proximities are constructed.
+The argument allows the
-proximities to be constructed, the package currently supports , , and .
+user to select the type of proximities to be constructed, the package
+currently supports `"original"`, `"oob"`, and `"rfgap"`.

-The user may train a random forest prior to calling .
-In this case, the
+The user may train a random forest prior to calling `get_proximities`.
-user must train the forest with the options and set to .
-Using a
+In this case, the user must train the `ranger` forest with the options
+`keep.inbag` and `write.forest` set to `TRUE`.
+Using a pre-trained
-pre-trained forest allows the user to fairly compare different proximity
+forest allows the user to fairly compare different proximity types
-types without the need of retraining a forest each time.
+without the need of retraining a forest each time.

     library(rfgap)